Neitanhs/Compass-UOLkut/README.md

 # 🌟COMPASS UOLKUT CHALLENGE-03 🌟

-Welcome to My Awesome Project!
-This project is built using React, TypeScript, Firebase Authentication, Axios, and JSON Server.
-It aims to provide a user registration, login, and profile management system.
+This challenge consists of building a user registration, login, and profile management system using React, TypeScript, Firebase Authentication, Axios, and JSON Server.
+Users can register, log in, view their profile details, and edit their profile information.

 ## 📝 Table of Contents